BryanPlummer/pl-clc/README.md

 ### Training new models

 There are example scripts that was used to create all the precomputed data in the `trainScripts` folder.
-Training these models from scratch requires about 100G of RAM.
-This can be reduced by simply removing some parfor loops, but training the CCA model requires about 70G RAM by itself.
+Training these models from scratch requires about 100G of memory.
+This can be reduced by simply removing some parfor loops, but training the CCA model requires about 70G memory by itself.